Arek75/WeakAuras2-freakz/README.md

 ## Support

-If you want to help out with development without providing code yourself, you can always donate to the WeakAuras project maintainers using PayPal:
+If you want to help out with development without providing code yourself, you can always donate to the WeakAuras project maintainers using PayPal (goes to the original WA2 devs):

 [![WeakAuras on PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FRVH7EYXFDTUN)